Practicum/Intern Students

 Internship Application

 We prefer individuals who can make the commitment to do a full academic year of training.
-This would include your internship divided over two semesters and you could have a summer start date.
 Our center allows for a strong clinical experience with a wide range of issues.
 This is an unpaid opportunity, unless otherwise noted, but training and supervision are provided.

 Interview process: Interviews are individual, not group.
 All interviews are held via zoom.
 The interview process is approximately 1 hour long and consists of the following parts (in no particular order):